 Suppose Slavery was still taking place in the southern United States.
 Would we be content to say, “I am personally against slavery, but I wouldn’t stop someone else from having a slave”?
 Of course, we wouldn’t.
 So, why don’t we do something about abortion?

 Easter time is here.
 It is time for the dead to come alive in Christ.
-Speak up for life and offer the hope of forgiveness and restoration to those who are weighed down with grief and shame from abortion.
+Speak up for life and offer the hope of forgiveness and restoration to those weighed down with grief and shame from abortion.
 Give people the hope of resurrection for the lives lost to abortion.
 Jesus is still raising the dead.
 That is good news for a nation soaked in the blood of the innocent.
 There is hope even for us.